GOP Looks To Trump's Address To Rally Lawmakers Around An Obamacare Strategy

 One governor who does understand the complexity is Ohio GOP Gov. John Kasich, who is lobbying Trump to keep the Medicaid expansion in place.
 Kasich's efforts underscore the many divides within the GOP over the best policy solution that comes with the least amount of political risk.

-Dozens of Republicans lawmakers have in recent weeks faced large, angry crowds at town hall meetings largely driven by concerns about how the repeal and replace effort would affect coverage.
-It's unclear still how this public push back could affect GOP strategy.
+Dozens of Republicans lawmakers have in recent weeks faced large, angry crowds at town hall meetings largely driven by concerns about how the repeal-and-replace effort would affect coverage.
+It's unclear still how this public pushback could affect GOP strategy.

-Democrats are unanimous in opposition to GOP repeal and replace efforts.
+Democrats are unanimous in opposition to GOP repeal-and-replace efforts.
 In a Monday "prebuttal" to Trump's address, Senate Minority Leader Chuck Schumer noted the GOP's failure to coalesce around a single plan or pick up any Democratic support.

-"I predict the discord in their party will grow as Republicans return to Washington after a week of angry town halls," said Schumer, who added a prediction: "I believe the odds are very high that we'll keep the ACA.
+"I predict the discord in their party will grow as Republicans return to Washington after a week of angry town halls," said Schumer, who added another prediction: "I believe the odds are very high that we'll keep the ACA.
 It will not be repealed."

 Obamacare has provided coverage to about 20 million Americans.
 About 6% of Americans receive insurance on the individual market.
 The vast majority of Americans are covered by insurance provided by their employer.